Skip to Content

 Like most other tropical plants, the scindapsus treubii moonlight prefers bright, indirect light.
 It’ll thrive in a room with lots of filtered light, or in an east-facing window.
 Although it will survive some direct light, extended periods of time in direct sun or in darkness will cause the leaves to fade and stunt its growth.

-If you notice that the leaves on your plant are emerging father apart from one another on the stem and are smaller, you likely need to increase light levels.
+If you notice that the leaves on your plant are emerging farther apart from one another on the stem and are smaller, you likely need to increase light levels.
 This is called “leggy” growth, and it occurs when the plant’s lighting conditions are too low.

 For the past year, I have kept my scindapsus plant in my sunroom on the bottom of some plant shelving.
 This is a southwest facing window and gets a ton of light—probably the sunniest spot in my house (see below, first photo).